networkx/nx-guides/content/algorithms/flow/dinitz_alg.md

 fig.tight_layout()
 ```

+Note: Iteration are stopped if the maximum flow found so far exceeds the cutoff value

++++

 ## Reductions and Applications

 There are many other problems which can be reduced to Maximum flow problem for eg.